 According to recent research, more than a fifth of road accidents in the UK are caused by adverse weather conditions, making it absolutely essential that you and your car are well prepared for those wintry excursions.

-To help reduce your chances of being involved in an accident, we're running a two-part winter driving series, starting with a list of tips to help you prepare your car for adverse weather conditions.
+To help reduce your chances of being involved in an accident, we got together with our partner LV= insurance to compile a list of things you should pay attention to before driving in wintry weather.
 Once your vehicle is ready, read the second part in the series, 16 essential tips for staying safe on the road.